 Use regular pasta or Pad Thai style noodles like soba and rice noodles.
 Any of them will work and make this one delicious meal.

-Making Thai Chicken Salad
+Making Thai Pasta Salad with Chicken

 This salad is a matter of tossing all the ingredients in a bowl and serving.
 Literally the easiest dinner recipe ever!